-Given the limited amount of protected wooded areas, especially in places that have reached full build-out capacity, the Town should ensure future development includes tree preservation and/or tree plantings to provide the benefits stated above.
+Given the limited amount of protected wooded areas, especially in places that have reached full build-out capacity, the Town should ensure future development includes tree preservation where possible and continue to require tree plantings as new development and redevelopment occur.

 The Town should consider participation in the Tree City USA program, cosponsored by the National Association of State Foresters and the United States Forest Service (USFS).
-Additionally, Penfield should pursue grant funding opportunities to support tree planting efforts on Town-owned properties.
+As part of the program, the Town would develop a local tree ordinance, which would outline tree maintenance and planting requirements for town lands.
+Additionally, Penfield should pursue grant funding opportunities to support tree planting efforts on Townowned properties.